Self-planning Code Generation with Large Language Models: Discussion and Future Work

 \section{Discussion and Future Work}

-During the practice of self-planning, we discovered some problems that need to be further addressed.
-Our plan-based approach is still bound by the lack of information in the provided intent.
-Adding more information, such as usage examples, or detailed descriptions, can improve the performance of our approach.
-Allowing the model to determine where are missing or ambiguous in intent, and interactively asking users for additional information, can make complex requirements easier to solve.

-Another problem is the unstable performance of self-planning, as sensitivity to examples has a significant impact on the prompting approach, making it difficult to control what the model learns from the prompt.
-A common situation is that the model tends to replicate irrelevant steps in the prompt if it does not have enough confidence to generate a plan.
-How to make the model induct the patterns which need to be inherited from the prompt and placed in the right place, avoiding blind copying, is a worthy problem to investigate.

-Finally, in our work, code generation is used to address the intent proposed by humans.
-Taken further, lots of real-world problems can be solved by building solutions through programs.
-Programs have many desirable features over natural languages, such as logic, non-ambiguity, long-distance dependencies, symbolic mapping, and arithmetic ability.
-Recently, some studies point out that language models trained based on programs have stronger language reasoning abilities than those trained based on purely natural language.
-An intuitive way is to solve real-world problems through a method similar to our paper, such as planning the NL steps based on code, so that the users can get more logical and well-thought-out solutions.
-Solving real-world problems with programs should be a promising direction to explore.
+When discussing the limitations of self-planning code generation, a major limitation may be the manual crafting of prompts.
+However, we should also be aware that in previous approaches, a huge number of examples may be needed in order to train a model to understand planning.
+This makes data efficiency an important issue.
+However, we propose a self-planning approach that directly teaches LLMs to understand planning with only a few examples and can be crafted by people without programming knowledge.
+This improvement in data efficiency and low barrier can make the self-planning code generation approach easier to apply in practice.

+Additionally, our approach employs an approximate sequential executed list to represent plans, which is similar to the functional points delineated in requirements documents.
+Considering the powerful capabilities of LLMs, some rudimentary loops and branch structures in the plan may not be necessary.
+For instance, in Fig. \ref{self-plan} and \ref{cases}, the sub-functions encompass loops and branch structures.
+However, we merely need to specify the function of these sub-functions without describing the internal loop and branching structure.
+Some intricate plans can be simplified through iterative planning until they no longer pose challenges for LLM.

-This paper attempts to reduce the difficulty of code generation by analyzing and processing human intent, which is consistent with the thought of requirement engineering.
-The current LLMs are capable of generating code that address simple human requirements, however, it is still a long way from producing a fully functional piece of software.
+Finally, this paper attempts to reduce the difficulty of code generation by planning for human intent, which is consistent with the methodology of dealing with problem complexity in requirements engineering, i.e. abstraction and decomposition \cite{macaulay2012requirements}.
+The current LLMs are capable of generating code that addresses simple human requirements, however, it is still a long way from producing a fully functional piece of software.
 The requirements of software development are significantly more complex and intricate.
 It may be worthwhile to explore beyond code writing to the realm of requirements analysis, incorporating the methodology of requirements engineering with LLMs.